 - Vegan egg salad sandwiches

 - Vegan BBQ sandwich with Soy Curls & cole slaw

 - Double hummus wraps

-- Spring roll-inspired vegan wrap with peanut sauce
+- Spring roll tortilla wrap with peanut sauce

 Add a pickle and a slathering of mustard, and you’re out the door in ten minutes flat.

 To go with your sandwich, add a bag of chips, vegan potato salad, bowtie pasta salad with roasted chickpeas, or even just some frozen vegetables with a dollop of non-dairy butter.
 David especially likes corn in his lunch.